-This hike is a 1.8-mile out and back trail, and I’d describe it as moderate.
-If you’re doing it to watch the sunrise, then it’s going to be dark on your way up, so be sure to bring a headlamp!
+This hike is a 1.8-mile out-and-back trail, and I’d describe it as moderate.
+If you’re doing it to watch the sunrise, then it’s going to be dark on your way up, so be sure to bring a headlamp (check out my other Hawaii packing list recommendations)!
 With the rocky path and some of the climbing you’re going to have to do, your phone flashlight just isn’t going to cut it.

 Once you reach the top, there are a couple of military bunkers you can climb on that give you an even better view, and they’re a nice spot to chill while you wait for the main event.
 Including the 30 minutes of us lounging around the top enjoying the view, it took us about an hour and a half round trip.

 Your GPS is most likely going to take you to the trail entrance right by the Mid Pacific Country Club, where there is usually (or has been both times I went) a security guard letting you know you can’t park there.
 Finding parking along the streets has been easy enough in the early mornings!